stackbit-projects/paula-velosa-fr-4afe7/content/pages/portfolio/project-2.md

 ---
 title: 'Case study: Designing a website for an ecommerce '
-subtitle: UI/UX study of a fashion e
+subtitle: UI/UX study of a fashion ecommerce
 date: '2021-09-07'
 thumb_image_alt: An orange shopping cart on a blue background
 image_alt: An orange shopping cart  on a blue background